Fallenstedt/sassy-portfolio/content/blog/powerbox.md

 Knowing the panels I was using helped me decide which solar charge controller to get.
 I needed a solar charge controller to connect the solar panels to a battery.
 This controller should be able to handle at least 6A of current from my solar panels.

 I decided on a [GV-10-Li-14.2V lithium solar charge controller from genasun](https://sunforgellc.com/product/gv-10/).
-This solar charge controller is made in the USA, can handle the power output from my solar panels, and can charge LiFePO4 battiers too.
+This solar charge controller is made in the USA, can handle the power output from my solar panels, and can charge LiFePO4 batteries too.

 I got a slightly oversized solar charge controller because I knew I may build a larger battery system later, and I would like to reuse as many components as possible.